 The northwestern Bedroom 1 opens onto the adjacent garden via plate glazing and a clerestory window.
-The original three-part awning windows have been replaced with a single fixed pane.
-A mini-split air-conditioning unit has been installed.
+The original three-part awning windows have been replaced with a fixed single pane.
+A mini-split air-conditioning unit has been installed on the southern bedroom wall.
 Original north-facing clerestory ribbon windows remain, and the horizontal datum line used as a curtain line is intact.
 The original wood sliding wardrobe doors have been replaced with mirrored panels.
 The wood flooring is original, and the original Canec ceiling tiles have been replaced with drywall.